-Regarding the demo KPI results, which were the main focus of this deliverable, the target values set for the KPIs prior to the demonstration period were reached in the majority of the cases (approximately in 84% of the cases).
-For the common KPIs used among the OneNet demonstrators, the predefined target values were reached in around 78% of the cases.
+Regarding the KPI results, which were calculated based on the individual demo use cases, the target values set for the KPIs prior to the demonstration period were reached in the majority of the cases (approximately in 84% of the cases).
+For the common KPIs (KPIs that have been used by more than one OneNet demos), the predefined target values were reached in around 78% of the cases.